West Essex (UK Parliament constituency): History and boundaries

 The first four of these hundreds had been part of the abolished Northern division, with the remainder transferred from the Southern Division.

+See map on Vision of Britain website.

 Under the Redistribution of Seats Act 1885, the three two-member divisions of Essex were abolished and replaced by eight single-member divisions.
 West Essex was replaced by the Epping Division and parts of the Saffron Walden and Chelmsford Divisions.

 Members of Parliament

 The constituency was represented throughout its existence by the same two MPs, both of whom were Conservatives.

 Election results

 The only contested election in Western Essex was in 1880, when the former King's Lynn MP Sir Thomas Buxton failed to win a seat for the Liberal Party.